UoB-COMSM0166/2025-group-23/README.md

 ### Class Diagrams

-A **Class Diagram** provided a systematic view of Take Aim as a System.
+A **Class Diagram** provided a systematic view of Take Aim as a System (Figure 8).
 This allowed us to structurally plan ahead the relationship between objects and help with visually identify where certain functions and variables should be located/implemented, which would contribute to good Object-Oriented Design (OOD) principles within our code.
 Each class has attributes and methods appropriate to their function within the game.
 For example, *GameController* directly communicates with *Player* and *AIPlayer* to control game progression, while *MapManager* provides the environment in which players interact.

 #### Game Mechanics
 1. **Setup:** Initialises the whole game, loading neccessary resources like sprites, sounds, and setting up the game canvas.